apache/shenyu-website/content/en/projects/shenyu/waf-plugin/index.md

 ## Situation

-* Waf is also the pre-plugin of ShenYu, which is mainly used to intercept illegal requests or exception requests and give relevant rejection policies.
+* `Waf` is also the pre-plugin of `ShenYu`, which is mainly used to intercept illegal requests or exception requests and give relevant rejection policies.
-* When faced with replay attacks, you can intercept illegal ip and host, and set reject strategy according to matched ip or host.
+* When faced with replay attacks, you can intercept illegal `ip` and `host`, and set reject strategy according to matched `ip` or `host`.
-* How to determine ip and host, please refer to: [parsing-ip-and-host](../custom-parsing-ip-and-host)
+* How to determine `ip` and `host`, please refer to: [parsing-ip-and-host](../custom-parsing-ip-and-host)